top of page

 Unfortunately, by World War II, both trucks and airplanes would prove the fish cars’ undoing.
 Each of the fish cars soon found themselves disassembled, and their equipment parted out to the hatcheries they once served.
 But in so many of the lakes and rivers throughout the country, countless descendants of those roadtripping rainbow trout and perch are still swimming today.

-Being the railroad fans we are, I'm surprised neither of us knew what a Fish Car No. 3 was.
+Being the railroad fans we were, I'm surprised neither of us knew what a Fish Car No. 3 was.

 We do now!